PEPH E-News December 2014

 EPA/NIEHS Children’s Centers Webinar

-The September EPA/NIEHS Children’s Centers Webinar will focus on environmental exposures in the home.
-The webinar will take place Wednesday, September 10, 1:00-2:30 p.m.
-EDT.
-Register online
+The December EPA/NIEHS Children’s Centers Webinar will focus on windows of exposure and vulnerabilities during adolescence.
+The webinar will take place Wednesday, December 10, 1:00-2:30 p.m.
+EST. Register online.

 Upcoming PEPH-Related Meetings

 December 1-3, 2014: 2014 National Institute on Minority Health & Health Disparities Grantees’ Conference in National Harbor, Maryland.

 December 6-7, 2014: Third Annual Symposium on Environmental Justice and Environmental Health Disparities, at the University of Maryland, College Park, Maryland.
 The goal of the symposium is to expand the discussion on the Chesapeake Bay to include environmental justice and health issues with a focus on vulnerable and at-risk populations who live in the region and rely on the ecological goods and services of the Chesapeake Bay and rivers and streams in the watershed.
 The symposium is sponsored by the Initiative on Community Engagement, Environmental Justice and Health (CEEJH) and the Maryland Institute for Applied Environmental Health (MIAEH) and is free and open to the public.